×

 Photos by Samantha Davis: The Marshall boys basketball team begins to swarm Oliver Voigt (30) after hitting the game-winning shot at the buzzer against Jackson County Central Saturday night at Southwest Minnesota State University.
 The Tigers defeated the Huskies 62-60.

-MARSHALL — With two seconds on the clock and the game on the line, the Marshall boys basketball team had the final possession and got the ball into the hands of sophomore forward Oliver Voigt near the free-throw line as he drilled in the game-winning shot at the buzzer to lift the Tigers over Class 2A No. 10 Jackson County Central 62-60 Saturday night in the first day of the Marshall Hoops Club Holiday Tournament.
+MARSHALL — With two seconds on the clock and the game on the line, the Marshall boys basketball team had the final possession and got the ball into the hands of sophomore forward Oliver Voigt near the free-throw line to drill in the game-winning shot at the buzzer to lift the Tigers over Class 2A No. 10 Jackson County Central 62-60 Saturday night in the first day of the Marshall Hoops Club Holiday Tournament.
 The game saw numerous lead changes and ties down the stretch, with the Huskies holding a 1-point halftime lead.

 “I had a mismatch, so I [went up] and scored on it,” Voigt said regarding what he saw on the final possession.
 “We haven’t beaten them [JCC] in a couple years, so it was good to beat them … We were all just working together, and not losing what we have.”